zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

  ![](./media/image148.png)

- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 4.3.2 – Services Plus

-4. The “Create Connection” wizard starts by asking for the source of the connection; for this lab we will choose “Define by Specification” for the connections created.
+*  The “Create Connection” wizard starts by asking for the source of the connection; for this lab we will choose “Define by Specification” for the connections created.
 Please click “Define by Specification” to continue. (if you only have an “endpoint” see